Caravanwellness/caravanwellness.github.io/README.md

-# Caravan Wellness Articles API
+# Caravan Articles API

-Welcome to the Caravan Wellness Articles API!
+Welcome to the Caravan Articles API!

 This API is designed for easy, read-only access to articles hosted by caravanwellness.com.